pasindud/Logged/README.md

 #[Logged](https://github.com/pasindud/Logged)
 ***

 Logged is a realtime Log monitor tool | web app for a log stream, NO Databases , just push  and it will work.
-Can be used to debug programs, the url can be shared with anyone to watch incomming logs.
+Can be used to debug programs, the url can be shared with anyone to watch incoming logs.

 Live on - [http://logged.herokuapp.com](http://logged.herokuapp.com)